 8

-Learn about professional designations, certifications, and what to look for when selecting a business appraiser.
+Learn about professional designations, certifications, and what to look for when selecting a certified business valuer.

-When selecting a valuation firm, consider: the credentials and designations held by the signing appraiser; their experience in your specific industry and valuation purpose; whether their reports comply with the standards required for your use case (USPAP, APES 225, AICPA); their turnaround time and communication process; references from similar engagements; and their fee structure.
+When selecting a valuation firm, consider: the credentials and designations held by the signing certified valuer (CBV, CA, CPA, CFA, ABV); their experience in your specific industry and valuation purpose; whether their reports comply with the standards required for your use case (APES 225, IVS, ASIC RG 111 for Independent Expert Reports, the relevant AASB standards for financial reporting); their turnaround time and communication process; references from similar engagements; and their fee structure.
 Avoid firms that guarantee a specific outcome or "target" value — independence and objectivity are the foundation of a defensible valuation.

 9